-1. Early background and environment.
+1. Early Background and Environment

-1.1 Attitudes about automatic programming in the 1950's.
+1.1.
+Attitudes about Automatic Programming in the 1950s

 Before 1954 almost all programming was done in machine language or assembly language.
 Programmers rightly regarded their work as a complex, creative art that required human inventiveness to produce an efficient program.
-Much of their effort was devoted to overcoming the difficulties created by the computers of that era: the lack of index registers, the lack of builtin floating point operations, restricted instruction sets (which might have AND but not OR, for example), and primitive input-output arrangements.
+Much of their effort was devoted to overcoming the difficulties created by the computers of that era: the lack of index registers, the lack of built-in floating point operations, restricted instruction sets (which might have AND but not OR, for example), and primitive input-output arrangements.
 Given the nature of computers, the services which "automatic programming" performed for the programmer were concerned with overcoming the machine's shortcomings.
-Thus the primary concern of some "automatic programming" systems was to allow the use of symbolic addresses and decimal numbers (e.g., the MIDAC Input Translation Program [Brown and Carr 1954]).
+Thus the primary concern of some "automatic programming" systems was to allow the use of symbolic addresses and decimal numbers (e.g., the MIDAC Input Translation Program, Brown and Carr, 1954).

-But most of the larger "automatic.programming" systems (with the exception of Laning and Zierler's algebraic system [Laning and Zierler 1954] and the A-2 compiler [Remington Rand 1953; Moser 1954]) simply provided a synthetic "computer" with an order code different from that of the real machine.
+But most of the larger "automatic programming" systems [with the exception of Laning and Zierler's algebraic system (Laning and Zierler, 1954) and the A-2 compiler (Remington Rand, 1953; Moser, 1954)] simply provided a synthetic "computer" with an order code different from that of the real machine.
 This synthetic computer usually had floating point instructions and index registers and had improved input-output commands; it was therefore much easier to program than its real counterpart.

 The A-2 compiler also came to be a synthetic computer sometime after early 1954.
-But in early 1954 its input had a much cruder form; instead of "pseudo-instructions" its input was then a complex sequence of "compiling instructions" that could take a variety of forms ranging from machine code itself to lengthy groups of words constituting rather clumsy calling sequences for the desired floating point subroutine, to "abbreviated form" instructions that were converted by a "Translator" into ordinary "compiling instructions" [Moser 1954].
-After May 1954 the A-2 compiler acquired a "pseudocode" which was similar to the order codes for many floating point interpretive systems that were already in operation in 1953: e.g., the Los Alamos systems, DUAL and SHACO [Bouricius 1953; Schlesinger 1953], the MIT "Summer Session Computer" [Adams and Laning 1954], a system for the ILLIAC designed by D. J. Wheeler [Muller 1954], and the SPEEDCODING system for the IBM 701 [Backus 1954].
+But in early 1954 its input had a much cruder form; instead of "pseudo-instructions" its input was then a complex sequence of "compiling instructions" that could take a variety of forms ranging from machine code itself to lengthy groups of words constituting rather clumsy calling sequences for the desired floating point subroutine, to "abbreviated form" instructions that were converted by a "Translator" into ordinary "compiling instructions" (Moser, 1954).

+After May 1954 the A-2 compiler acquired a "pseudo-code" which was similar to the order codes for many floating point interpretative systems that were already in operation in 1953: e.g., the Los Alamos systems, DUAL and SHACO (Bouricius, 1953; Schlesinger, 1953), the MIT "Summer Session Computer" (Adams and Laning, 1954), a system for the ILLIAC designed by D. J. Wheeler (Muller, 1954), and the Speedcoding system for the IBM 701 (Backus, 1954a).

 The Laning and Zierler system was quite a different story: it was the world's first operating algebraic compiler, a rather elegant but simple one.
-Knuth and Pardo [1977] assign this honor to Alick Glennie's AUTO-CODE, but I, for one, am unable to recognize the sample AUTOCODE program they give as "algebraic", especially when it is compared to the corresponding Laning and Zierler program.
+Knuth and Trabb (1977) assign this honor to Alick Glennie's AUTOCODE, but I, for one, am unable to recognize the sample AUTOCODE program they give as "algebraic", especially when it is compared to the corresponding Laning and Zierler program.